Al-Mu'ayyad: Life

+The new caliph was almost immediately faced with a large riot in Samarra in support of the disenfranchised al-Mu'tazz; the rioters were put down by the military but casualties on both sides were heavy.
+Al-Musta'in, worried that al-Mu'tazz or al-Mua'yyad could press their claims to the caliphate, first attempted to buy them off and then threw them in prison.

 In 866, al-Musta'in was deposed and al-Mu'tazz came into power.
 Immediately upon becoming the new Caliph, al-Mu'tazz had the former Caliph al-Musta'in executed.
 The Turkish soldiery, after a brawl with the Maghariba troops, now turned their support to al-Mu'ayyad.
 Enraged by this predicament, the jealous Caliph had his brother, al-Mu'ayyad, being next heir to the throne, imprisoned along with another brother, Abu Ahmad, who had bravely led the troops in the late struggle on his side.

 The Turks attempted his release, but al-Mu'tazz, the more alarmed, resolved on his death.
 He was smothered in a downy robe (or, as others say, frozen in a bed of ice); and the body was then exposed before the Court, as if, being without mark of violence, he had died a natural death, (a transparent subterfuge).

 Claim of conversion to Christianity

 This period saw the rise of a legend that an Abbasid prince had converted to Christianity under the influence of Theodore of Edessa, taken the name "John" and been killed for his apostasy; Alexander Vasiliev speculates that Muayyad may have been the convert.
 However, there is no Christian or Muslim record remotely associating Muayyad with Christianity or even, indeed, religious speculation.
 The motives for his murder seem to have been purely political; had he indeed converted, it would have given Mutazz an excuse to murder him for apostasy and been recorded.